-The more popular a software package is, the more likely it will appear in scholarly publications as a topic and as a method of analysis.
-The software that is used in scholarly articles is what the next generation of analysts will graduate knowing, so it’s a good leading indicator of where things are headed.
+The more popular a software package is, the more likely it will appear in scholarly publications as a topic or as a tool of analysis.
+The software that is used in scholarly articles is what the next generation of analysts will graduate knowing, so it’s a leading indicator of where things are headed.
 Google Scholar offers a way to measure such activity.
 However, no search of this magnitude is perfect and will include some irrelevant articles and reject some relevant ones.
 The details of the search terms I used are complex enough to move to a companion article, How to Search For Analytics Articles.
-Since Google regularly improves its search algorithm, I recollect the data for all years following the protocol described at http://librestats.com/2012/04/12/statistical-software-popularity-on-google-scholar/.
+Since Google regularly improves its search algorithm, each year I re-collect the data for all years.

-Figure 2a shows the number of articles found for each software package for all the years that Google Scholar can search.
+Figure 2a shows the number of articles found for each software package for the most recent complete year, 2014.
 SPSS is by far the most dominant package, likely due to its balance between power and ease-of-use.
-SAS has around half as many, followed by MATLAB and R. Note that the general purpose software MATLAB, Java and Python are included only when found in combination with analytics terms, so view those as much rougher counts than the rest.
-Neither C nor C++ are included here because it’s very difficult to focus the search compared to the search for jobs above, whose job descriptions commonly include a clear target of skills in “C/C++” and “C or C++”.
+SAS has around half as many, followed by MATLAB and R. The software from Java through Statgraphics show a slow decline in usage from highest to lowest.
+Note that the general purpose software C, C++, C#, MATLAB, Java and Python are included only when found in combination with analytics terms, so view those as much rougher counts than the rest.

-Since SAS and SPSS dominate the vertical space in Figure 2a by such a wide margin, I removed those two packages and added the next two most popular statistics packages, Systat and JMP in Figure 2c.
+Since SAS and SPSS dominate the vertical space in Figure 2c by such a wide margin, I removed those two packages and added the next two most popular statistics packages, Systat and JMP, with the result shown in Figure 2d.
 Freeing up so much space in the plot now allows us to see that the use of R is experiencing very rapid growth and is pulling away from the pack, solidifying its position in third place.
-In fact, extending the downward trend of SPSS and the upward trend of R make it likely that sometime during the summer of 2014 R became the most dominant package for analytics used in scholarly publications.
-Due to the lag caused by the publication process, getting articles online, indexing them, etc. we won’t be able to verify that this has happened until well into 2015 (correction: this said 2014 when originally posted).
+If the current trends continue, the use of R may pass that of SPSS and SAS by the end of 2016.
+Note that current trends have shifted before as discussed here.